reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_5.py

-Current ticks are not so good because they do not show interesting values (+/-pi,+/-pi/2) for sine and cosine.
+Current ticks are not ideal because they do not show the interesting values (+/-pi,+/-pi/2) for sine and cosine.
 We'll change them such that they show only these values.